Subscribe to our Newsletter

 Erasmus Medical Centre, located in Rotterdam, the Netherlands, is an international leading academic hospital with a mission for a healthy population and to pursue excellence in healthcare through research and teaching.
 Erasmus MC is a public organisation.
 In 2021 Erasmus MC had 659,317 outpatient visits.
 Erasmus MC posted a financial result of €46 million in 2021.
 Sustainability is visibly on the move at Erasmus MC and the subject is gaining broader support.
 For example, several Green Teams have been set up in the departments.

-By overcoming the barriers associated with in-hospital blood sampling and introducing a painless home-based alternative, the approach can revolutionize the way blood samples are collected.
-The motivation behind this effort is driven by the desire to improve patient outcomes, enhance well-being, increase convenience and patient involvement, and reduce the environmental impact of unnecessary travel.
+The implemented home-based alternative addresses the limitations of hospital-based sampling and improves blood sample collection.
+This effort is driven by the desire to enhance patient outcomes, improve well-being, increase convenience and patient involvement, and reduce the environmental impact of unnecessary travel.

 Ailin is a diagnostics-as-a-service platform that enables the diagnosis and monitoring of key health parameters from home through self-sample kits and a cutting-edge diagnostic support platform.